garden-io/garden/docs/reference/action-types/Test/kubernetes-pod.md

 The patch strategy to use.
 One of 'json', 'merge', or 'strategic'.
 Defaults to 'strategic'.

-You can read more about the different strategies in the offical Kubernetes documentation at: https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/
+You can read more about the different strategies in the official Kubernetes documentation at: https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/

 | Type     | Default       | Required |